khenrix/PepperSpeech/README.md

 ## Python
 > There are some general dependencies which the package is based on.
 Run the command below and you should be good to go.

+:book: &nbsp; (Misplaced the page somewhere, I'll add the explanation when I find it)
 <br>
 ### Requirements